goFrendiAsgard/zaruba/docs/use-cases/add-runner-for-existing-application/python-application-runner.md

 # Python Application Runner

-To create application runner for your existing applications, you can use [`addPythonAppRunner`](../../core-tasks/addPythonAppRunner.md)
+To create application runner for your existing python applications, you can use [`addPythonAppRunner`](../../core-tasks/addPythonAppRunner.md)

 # How to Add Python Application Runner

-Using the task names mentioned above, you can do:

 ```bash
 zaruba please addPythonAppRunner \